flutter/website/src/content/ai-toolkit/custom-LLM-providers.md

 The [Gemini provider][] and [Vertex provider][] implementations are nearly identical and provide a good starting point for your own custom provider.
-If you’d like to see an example provider implementation with all of the calls to the underlying LLM stripped away, check out the [Echo example app][], which simply formats the user’s prompt and attachments as Markdown to send back to the user as its response.
+If you'd like to see an example provider implementation with all of the calls to the underlying LLM stripped away, check out the [Echo example app][], which simply formats the user's prompt and attachments as Markdown to send back to the user as its response.

 [Echo example app]: {{site.github}}/flutter/ai/blob/main/lib/src/providers/implementations/echo_provider.dart